-The cultural Collections and Library of the Tides Institute & Museum of Art are extensive and wide ranging – from historical to contemporary.
-The Collections have a particular focus on art, broadly conceived, but also have strong interests with architecture and history.
-The focuses of the collections are on the U.S./Canada northeast coast with connections to the broader world and with particular interests in the immediate coastal border region.
-The collections include paintings, prints, photographs, and sculpture; Passamaquoddy and Micmac basketry; architectural drawings, documentation and artifacts; ship models; maps; decorative arts (furniture, clocks, silver, glass); musical instruments; books; and graphic arts.
+The collections the Tides Institute & Museum of Art (TIMA) are extensive and wide ranging – from historical to contemporary, from the 18th century to today.
+The collections have a particular focus on art, broadly conceived, but also have strong interests with architecture and history.
+The focuses of the collections are on the U.S./Canada northeast coast with connections to the broader world.
+The collections include paintings, prints, photographs, and sculpture; Passamaquoddy and Micmac basketry; architectural drawings, documentation and artifacts; ship models; maps; decorative arts (furniture, clocks, silver, glass); musical instruments; and graphic arts.
+The collections also include a library of books, pamphlets and ephemera.
+TIMA’s campus of historic buildings, ranging in date from 1819 to 1887, is also an extension of its collections.
 To browse and search a portion of the collections, click here: Collections.